Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/New-AzureADUser.md

 ```

 ### -PasswordProfile
 Specifies the user's password profile.
-Note that the parameter type for this parameter is "PasswordProfile". in order to pass a parameter of this type, you first need to create a vairable in PowerShell with that type:
+Note that the parameter type for this parameter is "PasswordProfile". in order to pass a parameter of this type, you first need to create a variable in PowerShell with that type:

 	$PasswordProfile = New-Object -TypeName Microsoft.Open.AzureAD.Model.PasswordProfile